TheRenegadeCoder/sample-programs/archive/c/coffeescript/README.md

 # Sample Programs in Coffeescript

+> [!NOTE]
+> **This page is auto-generated.
+DO NOT EDIT!**

 Welcome to Sample Programs in Coffeescript!
-To find documentation related to the Coffeescript code in this repo, look [here.](https://sampleprograms.io/languages/coffeescript)
+To find documentation related to the Coffeescript code in this repo, look [here](https://sampleprograms.io/languages/coffeescript).

 ## Sample Programs List - 7/38 :disappointed: